thespeocute/zombs.io-vps-setup-tutorial/README.md

    1. Download the mainx.zip file thats provided in this repository

-   2. On the ssh vps do these commands:
+   2. On the ssh vps do these commands

        - `sudo apt update && sudo apt upgrade -y`
        - `sudo apt install nodejs npm -y`
        - `node -v` (Should show v18 or higher)

-   3. Create a directory and copy files:
+   3. Create a directory and copy files

-       - On the ssh Powershell window you have do these commands too make the file the zip will go into then go into that file:
+       - On the ssh Powershell window you have do these commands too make the file the zip will go into then go into that file

            - `mkdir ~/zombs`
            - `cd ~/zombs`

+       - Move the files up

+           - `mv mainx/* .`
+           - `mv mxyz/.* .
+2>/dev/null || true`
+           - `rmdir mxyz`
+           - `ls -la` (should see server.js, public/, etc.)

-       - Go on your file explorer and go too where the file was downloaded, right click and copy the file path.
+       - Go on your file explorer and go too where the file was downloaded, right click and copy the file path

-       - Then open a new Powershell window and type this for each vps too upload the zip file too it:
+       - Then open a new Powershell window and type this for each vps too upload the zip file too it

            - `scp -r (PATHWAY-THAT-YOu-COPIED) root@(YOUR-VPS-IP):/root/zombs/`

+       - Back on the vps ssh install unzip

+           - `sudo apt install unzip -y`

+       - Then unzip it once its on there and unzip is downloaded

+           - `unzip mainx.zip -d .`

+       - Fix permissions

+           - `chmod -R 755 .`

+   4. Install pm2

+       - On vps do these commands

+           - `sudo npm install -g pm2`
+           - `pm2 startup`

+       - Configure firewall

+           - `sudo apt install ufw -y`
+           - `sudo ufw allow ssh`
+           - `sudo ufw allow 80/tcp`
+           - `sudo ufw allow 8080/tcp`
+           - `sudo ufw enable`
+           - `sudo ufw status`

+   5.